Blog

 If you have sustained an injury in a dog attack, get in touch with our experienced legal team as soon as possible.
 We can help you to analyze your claim and provide more guidance on the Colorado dog bite law.
 With over 100 years of combined experience, our lawyers are here to advocate for you.

-Common Kinds of Dog Bite Injuries
+Common Types of Dog Bite Injuries in Colorado

 A dog bite can cause many injuries that impact a person’s daily life.
 These injuries can result in expensive medical bills or keep a person from returning to work.
 Some of the most frequent dog bite injuries are below.

-Broken Bones
+Broken Bones from Dog Bites

 Dog bites can cause a shocking amount of harm to those involved in an attack.
 Dogs often have powerful jaws that put significant force on a person’s body.
 This can cause severe bone fractures and result in the need for ongoing medical care.

-Nerve Damage
+Nerve Damage Resulting from Dog Attacks

 Another injury that a dog bite can cause is nerve damage.
 This happens when a dog bites an individual in their hands or another area with nerves close to the skin.
 Types of dog bite nerve damage include: